utkarshranjan01/Chime-Compose-ChatApp/README.md

 </a>

-You can open this link to watch the demo video of the app.
+You can click on this link to watch the demo video of the app.

 ---